 GoPro Hero 10 | September 2021 |

-GoPro CEO Nick Woodman said a few months back that in the fall of 2022, they are going to increase their product line to 4.
+GoPro CEO Nick Woodman said a few months back that in the fall of 2022, they will increase their product line to 4.

 “At the end of 2022, we plan to increase our hardware offerings from two product types we have today, HERO and MAX, to four distinct camera products“